zcbte55/woocommerce/rest-api/v2-rest-api-docs-apiary.md

 ### Delivery/Payload

-Delivery is done using `wp_remote_post()` and processed in the background by default using wp-cron.
+Delivery is done using `wp_remote_post()` (HTTP POST) and processed in the background by default using wp-cron.
 A few custom headers are added to the request to help the receiver process the webhook:

 * `X-WC-Webhook-Topic` - e.g. `order.updated`
 * `X-WC-Webhook-Resource` - e.g. `order`